Hands-On Learning Center

 Science Experiments with Jason Lindsey: Dive into more than 100 science experiments that demonstrate what you can do with basic household items in fun and easy experiments that will spark a love of science in your children.

 Science of Our Planet is a short, supplemental unit designed to help you introduce your younger elementary students to some of the basics of earth science.
 From natural resources to the atmosphere to ecosystems, students can discover amazing facts about God’s creation.
 Printable worksheets and hands-on activities are included.

 Science Experiments with World Book is a fun way to get hands-on experience with science.
 Each science experiment includes the steps and instructions needed to complete it.
 Selected experiments also include video.

 Scientists A-Z is a fun look at science through the lens of history.
 Each short lesson is followed by comprehension questions, activities, and additional resources that provide options for going deeper.

 Small World Sensory Science: One of the ways preschoolers learn is by touching, feeling, doing, and exploring.
 That is what Small World Sensory Science is designed to help them do.
 Through twelve lessons, they will explore the farm, the pond, the ocean, wind, construction, and much more.
 Because sensory activities can sometimes be messy, there is a lesson on helping to keep things tidy, too!

-Tinkers’ Club: Dr. Ed Sobey has eight inventing challenges for your curious students.
-Put your curiosity to work and come along as you take things apart and put them back together again in unique and unexpected ways.
+Tinkers’ Club: Eight Tinkers’ Club homeschool science lessons challenge your curious students to build and invent.
+Put your curiosity to work as you take things apart and put them back together again in unique and unexpected ways.